jmoenig/Snap/DEVLOG.md

     * support translating custom drop-downs by prefixing items with "$_"
     * new experimental (hidden) option to bulk-toggle the use-primitive switch in all customized primitives
     * new "sigmoid" easing function in the animations library
+    * new EDC Early Maths Microworlds, thanks, Zak Kolar and Bernat!
 * **Notable Changes:**
     * the "change by" command for variables is now hyperized and even recursively mutates (!) data
     * splitting a LISP-formatted text by "blocks" returns a block-syntax tree